ncsa/MayomicsVC/src/wdl/README.md

 (3) Process single ended data as single ended: PairedEnd=false, InputRead1 variable contains left reads, InputRead2 variable is empty

+The other variables that are present in the WDL file are mentioned below:
 ```
    String Sentieon                 # Path to Sentieon
    String SentieonThreads          # Specifies the number of thread required per run